NicolasRochat/NicolasRochat.github.io/index.md

   </tr>
 </table>

 The urban breweries induce more one-sided opinions, which means that they more often provide very good or very poor results.
 In fact, the huge majority of outliers, more than 90% of them, are "black sheeps" ones as they are below the minimum line of the boxplot.
-Hence, breweries not in the average cluster tend to perform bad more often than god.
+Hence, breweries not in the average cluster tend to perform bad more often than good.
 This tendency is also noticed with rural breweries, but the ratio of them beeing outliers is smaller, therefore rural breweries are less often "very bad".
 That's +1 for rural beer factories.

 ![ Image description ](./images/dens_map_europe_labels.png){:style="display: block; margin-left: auto; margin-right: auto;" width="600"}
 <center><i>Figure: Density map of breweries across Europe</i></center>